fuseboxy/fuseboxy-scaffold/README.md

 ## Third-party Components
 The global layout module includes CDN of following JS and CSS libraries to provide a faster development environment:
 * jQuery (1.9 or above)
-* Bootstrap (5.x)
+* Bootstrap (4.x)

 Please be noted that the Fuseboxy framework core does **NOT** depend on any one of these.

-Therefore, developer could feel free to keep/remove any of these at `app/view/global/layout.basic.php` whenever applicable.
+Therefore, developer could feel free to keep or remove any of these at `app/view/global/layout.html.php` whenever applicable.